meditazone/.github/README.md

 We have made a RestAPI server for our Meditazone app using ExpressJS for our main server and Flask for machine learning model deployment.
 We deploy our backend services using Cloud Run, with the CI/CD pipeline using Cloud Build.
 We also utilize Google Cloud Storage for file storage, and Cloud SQL for our database server.
 We also successfully use cloud logging to debug our application.

-The backend of for cloud computing is implemented using Google Cloud Platform.
+The backend of cloud computing is implemented using the Google Cloud Platform.
 We use Cloud Run, Cloud Build, Google Cloud Storage, and Google Cloud SQL.

 **API Documentation :** https://documenter.getpostman.com/view/30136709/2s9Ykq5eyN